pingcap/tidb-operator/docs/minikube-tutorial.md

 ### Test TiDB cluster

-There can be a small delay between the time when the pod is up and running, and when the service is available.
+Before you start testing your TiDB cluster, make sure you have installed a MySQL client.
+Note that there can be a small delay between the time when the pod is up and running, and when the service is available.
 You can watch the list of available services with:

 ```